kevinarchambeau/python-rest-api/README.md

 Install:
 `helm install python-rest-api-chart rest-api/ --values rest-api/values.yaml` Run `./podfordward` if you want to be able to use localhost:8080 to reach it.

+#### Swagger
+YAML is in `swagger/swagger_server/swagger`.
+Best way to view swagger is to build the docker image as specified in the README.md in the `swagger` directory.
+You can then use `http://localhost:8080/ui/`